 She holds a Master of Business Administration-Strategic Management Option (UON), Bachelor of Business Administration (KEMU), National Higher Diploma in HRM (KNEC) and a Diploma in Business Administration (KEMU).

 She is a licensed Human Resource Management Practitioner and an active member of the Institute of Human Resource Management (Kenya).
 She is a certified Professional trainer and a trained workplace counselor.

-She is a Certified Human Resource Professional finalist having completed the requirements for certification under the Human Resource Management Professional Examination Board (HRMPEB); the body that is mandated to certify all HR professionals in Kenya.
+She is a Certified Human Resource Professional , having completed and passed the requirements for certification under the Human Resource Management Professional Examination Board (HRMPEB); the body that is mandated to certify all HR professionals in Kenya.